ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 The next step is to configure Vagrant (cloud-agnostic VM launcher), Bindle (our tool for wrapping Vagrant and setting up a computational environment/cluster), and various other dependencies to get these to work.
-Log onto your launcher now and perform the following actions as ubuntu (who also has sudo).

-Please refer to the [architecture2 documents](https://github.com/ICGC-TCGA-PanCancer/architecture-setup) which will install Bindle with all associated code for the pan-cancer profiles.
+Log onto your launcher now and follow the documents at [architecture2](https://github.com/ICGC-TCGA-PanCancer/architecture-setup) which will install Bindle with all associated code for the pan-cancer profiles.

 At this point you should have a launcher with Bindle and associated tools installed.
 This is now the machine from which you can create one or more SeqWare nodes/clusters for use with various workflows, GridEngine, or Hadoop.

-In the future we will provide pre-configured launcher VMs on the various clouds to eliminate the installation tasks above.

 #### Step 3 - Configuration